mvolkmann/blog/src/book-errata.md

 This configures the use of svelte-preprocess and a TypeScript plugin for Rollup.
 It also installs the svelte-check tool and adds a "validate" script in `package.json` to run it.
+Finally, it deletes the `setupTypeScript.js` file and also the `scripts` directory if there are no other files in it.

 The svelte-check tool (<http://mng.bz/4Agj>) checks all `.svelte` files in a project